hadeediqbal/hadeediqbal/README.md

-- 👋 Hi, I’m @hadeediqbal
+- 👋 Hi, I’m Hadeed Iqbal
 - 👀 I’m interested in learning new data types, languages, styles, and development techniques
 - 🌱 I’m currently learning full stack web development at Vanderbilt University
 - 💞️ I’m looking to collaborate on projects/assignments that will help me better and improve my knowledge in web development!